Los Angeles County Fire Department: Emergency operations

 The Emergency Operations Bureau includes the Training and EMS Bureau (TEMSB), nine major firefighting divisions, Air and Wildland Division, and Homeland Security Section.
 The Fire Department's service area includes suburban neighborhoods, city centers, commercial district, sandy beaches, mountain ranges, and more.
 The region's varying terrain causes unique emergency incident challenges, including increased EMS calls and variety of fires that can take place on a single day (i.e., wildland, structure, railroad, aircraft, vehicle, etc.) as well as ocean rescues and medical calls across 72 miles of coastline.

 Fire suppression camps

 The LACoFD has 10 fire camps with handcrews which are used for both fire prevention and wildland firefighting.
-In 2013, to help combat jail crowding as well as increase time served by serious criminal offenders, Los Angeles County sent more than 500 inmates to firefighting camps in mountain and foothill areas.
-Inmates assigned to the camps are nonviolent offenders who have completed physical and security screenings.
-They are trained by county firefighters to help fight fires and assist with clearing brush and debris.
+In 2013, Los Angeles County signed an agreement to send over 500 nonviolent inmates to firefighting camps in mountain and foothill areas.
+While there, the inmates were trained to clear flood control basins and fight fires.
 The camps are run in conjunction with the California Department of Corrections and Rehabilitation and the Los Angeles County Probation Department.